RohanAlexander/telling_stories_with_data/_book/20-gather.md

 #> [2] <body>\n\n<!--radix_placeholder_front_matter-->\n\n<s ...
 ```

-In order to get the data into a tibble we first need to identify the data that we are interested in using html tags.
+To get the data into a tibble we first need to identify the data that we are interested in using html tags.
 If we look at the website then we need to focus on list items (Figure \@ref(fig:rohansbooks)).
 And we can look at the source, focusing particularly on looking for a list (Figure \@ref(fig:rohanssourceone)).

 <div class="figure" style="text-align: center">
 <img src="/Users/rohanalexander/Documents/book/figures/rohansbooks.png" alt="Books website as displayed" width="90%" />